« View All Posts

 Cybersecurity for Manufacturing: What You Need to Know

-Manufacturers are the lifeblood of the American economy.
-They make up 11% of the country’s gross domestic product (GDP) and cement the United States' place as the second largest manufacturer in the world.
+The manufacturing sector makes up 11% of the country's GDP.
+They cement the United States' place as the second-largest manufacturer in the world.

 By the end of this article, you'll know how you can start protecting your manufacturing company's cybersecurity.